dpzhang/Project_ALDA/README.md

 * Check the box of that popular course that is currently full, and input your email address in the email address option below the table.

-* Finally, click the 'Get Notification' button.
+* Finally, click the "Get Notification" button.

 * Boom Shaka Laka!
 Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular courss will have an empty seat.